November 2022 #ParentEndorsed Voter Guide

 SF School Board: Lainie Motamedi and Lisa Weissman-Ward

-In November, SF voters will choose three commissioners for the BOE.
-After a thorough review process led by families, for families, SF Parent Action has chosen to endorse LAINIE MOTAMEDI and LISA WEISSMAN-WARD for the Board of Education.
-We announced our endorsements on Facebook in early August; that recording is now available here.
+In November 2022, SF voters chose three commissioners for the BOE.
+After a thorough review process led by families, for families, SF Parent Action endorsed LAINIE MOTAMEDI and LISA WEISSMAN-WARD for the Board of Education.
+We announced our endorsements on Facebook in early August 2022; that recording is now available here.
+Motamedi and Weissman-Ward were the top two vote getters in the School Board November 2022 election.
+Our SF Parent Action endorsement was one of the strongest endorsements that helped them WIN!

 Since their appointment by Mayor Breed in March, Lainie and Lisa have ushered in a culture of transparency, collaboration, and a commitment to understanding and prioritizing students’ needs.
 Lainie and Lisa both demonstrate a clear alignment with SF Parents priorities and values.
 Through our parent-led process, they offered concrete examples and policy proposals during the candidate questionnaire and interviews demonstrating that they are aligned with the traits parents are looking for in school board members.
 Both candidates have focused their attention on student outcomes guiding board decision making, a commitment to addressing the budget deficit and maintaining a balanced budget, ensuring payroll issues are resolved fully and as quickly as possible, and voting to create a high school task force to ensure our portfolio of schools includes excellent options for every student.
 Find more about their platforms and priorities here: Lainie and Lisa.